pubkey/rxdb/orga/before-next-major.md

 https://github.com/pubkey/rxdb/issues/3168#issuecomment-845366925

 ## ~~Indexes should use desc/asc like in the RxQuery sort oder~~
 DROPPED: There is no way to define descending indexes in pouchdb, couchdb and most other databases.
-So I am no longer shure that this is a good way to change the schema.
+So I am no longer sure that this is a good way to change the schema.
 So dropped for now to not cause unnecessary migration.

 ~~Atm indexes are defined as `myKey` or `-myKey`.
 Instead we should use `{myKey: 'asc'}` and `{myKey: 'desc'}` like we do in the sort order of `RxQuery`.~~